In this article, we want to teach you to install an Apache web server on AlmaLinux 8 and Set up the Apache Virtual Host file.

 curl -4 icanhazip.com

-When you have your IP address, type it in your web browser to access the default Apache landing page.
+Then, type your server’s IP address in your web browser to access the default Apache landing page.

 You should see a page similar to this: